Regaliceratops: Cranium

 The snout of the holotype specimen is short and tall, although it has been exaggerated by the tectonic shortening of the skull.
 The paired premaxillae form the median premaxillary septum, with the rostral portion of the median premaxillary septum being thin forming the prominent septal fossa.
 Unlike Triceratops and Titanoceratops, the prominent septal fossa lacks the accessory strut.
-The fossa is further thinned at the caudal portion and is spreaded throughout by the presence of a large interpremaxillary fenestra as in Anchiceratops, Arrhinoceratops and Triceratops.
+The fossa is further thinned at the caudal portion and is spread throughout by the presence of a large interpremaxillary fenestra as in Anchiceratops, Arrhinoceratops and Triceratops.
 Regaliceratops, and other chasmosaurines, has the caudal wall of the interpremaxillary fenestra bounded by a condensed narial strut that moves back and forth from the floor of the premaxillae to the upper process of the premaxillae.
 Unlike Titanoceratops and Triceratops, the narial strut isn't as broad and triangular but is, instead, sinuous in shape.
 The premaxillae flare towards the sides which form the rostroventral margin of the external nares on the rostral and ventral margins.
 The maxillary process projects caudodorsally from the flared underside aspect of the premaxilla.
 Unlike Campanian chasmosaurines such as Chasmosaurus and Utahceratops, the caudoventral process of Regaliceratops tapers caudally without forking, and inserts between the maxilla and nasal towards the sides.
 The upper margin of the external naris is formed by the rostral process and horncore base, and extends caudal to the rostral margin of the maxillary tooth row.
 As in Bravoceratops, the nasal shows no constriction situated caudal to the horncore.
 As in Chasmosaurus, the midpoint of the horncore is positioned at the caudal extreme of the external naris.
 The nasal horncore has an estimated preserved height of 148 mm and an estimated total height range of 240 to 280mm when the side slopes of the horncore are extrapolated.
 The nasal horncore is straight and has a tear drop shape in horizontal cross section.